AndresRuiz01/sorting-visualizer/README.md

 ## Reflection

-I began this project in order to get a better understanding of how React works in order to prepare for our Senior Desing Project development.
+I began this project to get a better understanding of how React works to prepare for our Senior Desing Project development.
 The goal was to build a simple sorting visualizer using various sorting algorithms.

 The main obstacle I ran into was how to visualize the sorting algorithm process.
-I settled on generating a list of animations then iterating over those animations instead of animating the sorting process real time during the algorithm.
-This allows me to seperate the sorting algorithm logic from the visualization logic.
+I settled on generating a list of animations then iterating over those animations instead of animating the sorting process in real-time during the algorithm.
+This allows me to separate the sorting algorithm logic from the visualization logic.
 The brings up the issue with passing around animations throughout various recursive calls in the sorting algorithms.
-While I had a good understanding of how all of the sorting algorithms worked, this project required me to dive deeper and truely undertand how all of the sorting algorithms worked.
+While I had a good understanding of how all of the sorting algorithms worked, this project required me to dive deeper and truly understand how all of the sorting algorithms worked.